massyn/server-build/README.md

 * $ git reset --hard origin/master

 #### IN PROGRESS
-* PHP - hardening
-* Linux / mySQL - Perform daily backups
-* Maintain any wordpress site that may be on the system (upgrade core, plugins, themes)
 * Linux - Update the operating system with the latest patches
+* Apache - Create a cron job to refresh the Let's Encrypt certificates

 #### TODO
-* Apache - Create a cron job to refresh the Let's Encrypt certificates
 * Linux - hardening
 * Linux - Allow to lock down the ssh system with 2FA (Google Authenticator)
 * Linux - Allow the inclusion of a firewall (iptables)